 The Visual Communication research group examines the application, impact and process of graphic design and visual communication.
-We explore the broad field of visual communication from the perspectives of usability, industry/policy, social design and participation, visual culture, cultural significance and creative practice.

 Recent projects undertaken by staff in the visual communication research group have included:

 - The impact of information design on recovery after bowel surgery.
 How can the design of patient information resources lead to improved comprehension and decreased anxiety?
 (Professor Maria Lonsdale)

 - Downsizing: using environmental prompts to understand healthy portion control and appropriate food servings in children, adolescents and caregiver (Dr Tang Tang)

 - Information design for sustainability (Professor Maria Lonsdale)